 If you have time they are worth a read.

 These instructions are for the Mac OS Sierra operating system version on your Mac.
 Or later releases.

 For earlier releases of Mac OS, the instructions are the same.
 Your screen’s menus may look a bit different so bear that in mind.

 One thing before I take you through the steps of how to format your WD My Passport for Mac.

-If you have files already stored on there from a Windows PC copy them off onto a Windows PC Before you format, or you will be in a world of trouble trying to get them back again, and you may not.
+If you have some of your personal files you’ve stored from a Windows PC, Copy them off.
+Copy them onto a Windows PC before you format, or you will be in a world of trouble trying to get them back again …. and you may not.

-Power up your Mac, log in and connect up the WD My Passport drive.
+1. First power up your Mac, log in and connect up your WD My Passport drive.

-- The drive will appear as an icon on your desktop.
+2. The WD My Passport drive will appear as an icon on your desktop.